Please select a sub-category in the menu.

 Unidentified Arial Phenomena (UAP)

-During 2006-2018, I had a strong focus on Unidentified Arial Phenomena (AKA UFOs).
-I was especially interested in UAP observations in the proximity of nuclear missiles (ICBM sites), nuclear weapons storage areas, nuclear powerplants, nuclear weapons tests, uranium enrichment plants etc. Among other activities, I hosted the American researcher Robert Hastings‘ presentation “UFOs and Nukes” in Copenhagen in 2013 and the American journalist George Knapp´s presentation “UFOs and the Media” in Copenhagen in 2014.
+I have studied Unidentified Arial Phenomena (AKA UFOs) since 2006.
+I am especially interested in UAP observations in the proximity of nuclear missiles (ICBM sites), nuclear weapons storage areas, B52 bomber bases, Los Alamos National Labs, nuclear powerplants, nuclear weapons tests, plutonium production plants etc. Among other activities, I have hosted the American researcher Robert Hastings‘ presentation “UFOs and Nukes” in Copenhagen in 2013 and the American journalist George Knapp’s presentation “UFOs and the Media” in Copenhagen in 2014.

-After having studied the UAP subject for more than 10 years and having talked to dozens of civil and military witnesses and researchers at international conferences in Washington DC, I have become convinced that extremely advanced, potent, and unknown aerial technology is present in our skies (and in our seas).
+After having studied the UAP subject for more than 15 years and having talked to dozens of civil and military witnesses and researchers at international conferences at The National Press Club in Washington DC, I have become convinced that extremely advanced, potent, and unknown aerial technology is present in our skies (and in our seas).
 When considering its phenomenal and “impossible” aerial capabilities, it is my conclusion that this technology must be based on physical principles, which are probably not known to civil scientists.
 (I must emphasise that I am not a physicist and the principles being utilized may perhaps be known to contemporary physisists on a theoretical level).
 Nevertheless, this “physics” is certainly not available to the public.

-However, when it comes to who owns this technology; I don’t think conclusions are warranted at this point in time.
+Regardsless, I don’t think conclusions are warranted at this point in time when it comes to answering the question: who owns this technology?
 There could be many possible explanations: e.g., classified military projects, extraterrestrial visitation, a breakaway civilization, human visitation from the future, dimensional travel, something not yet conceived of or a combination.
 After this speculation, it must be stressed that most UAP cases have down-to-earth explanations.